Pediatric Orthopedic surgeons width="1024" height="188"

 Periacetabular Osteotomy (POA)

-Periacetabular Osteotomy is the main surgical option for teenagers who are suffering from hip dysplasia and are limited in their daily functions.
+Periacetabular Osteotomy refers to the main surgical option for teenagers who are suffering from hip dysplasia and therefore, their daily functions become limited.
 During Periacetabular Osteotomy, a series of cuts are made into the bone by your orthopedic surgeon.
 These series of cuts are made around the hip socket to rotate the socket into the proper position.
 Upon placing the socket in the proper position, metal screws hold the bone in place.

 This procedure allows the hip socket to provide better coverage of the top of the femur head and to reduce stress on the rim of the hip socket that causes cartilage damage.
-If a labral tear occurred, the periacetabular osteotomy may combine with hip arthroscopy to repair the tear.
+If a labral tear occurs, the periacetabular osteotomy may combine with hip arthroscopy to repair the tear.
 If this procedure gets performed before advanced hip arthritis occurs, it may serve as a lifelong treatment.
-The ultimate goal of the procedure is to preserve the hip joint and decrease the risk of developing arthritis.
+The procedure is to preserve the hip joint and decrease the risk of developing arthritis later in life.

 Complications of Hip Dysplasia